Great North of Scotland Railway: War and grouping, 1914–1922

-With Britain's declaration of war on the German Empire on 4 August 1914, the government took control of the railways under the Regulation of the Forces Act 1871.
+With Britain's declaration of war on the German Empire on 4 August 1914, the government took control of the railways under the Regulation of the Forces Act 1871 (34 & 35 Vict. c.
+86).
 Day-to-day operations were left in the control of local management, but movements necessary for the war were coordinated by a committee of general managers.
 The Great North of Scotland's main role was providing a relief route when the Highland Railway route south to Perth was congested, on one Sunday conveying twenty-one troop specials from Keith to Aberdeen.
 Timber from the forests of the north of Scotland were carried from sidings at Kemnay, Knockando and Nethy Bridge.
 A total of 609 staff left to serve in the war, and a memorial to the 93 who died in action was erected at the offices in Aberdeen.
 Services were maintained until 1916, when staff shortages reduced services, although no lines were closed.